Please click on this link for the Time Really is Money Book Summary

 “Knowledge creation now transcends company boundaries.
 Innovation and creativity are being distributed across firms with the idea that if two heads are better than one, then a million heads should be the goal.
 But achieving this requires platforms that harness common interests.”

-“There are many ideas and movements that aim to get communities to act, and the context can be described in many ways: the sharing economy, collaborative consumption, open innovation amongst others.
+“There are many ideas and movements that aim to get communities to act, and the context can be described in many ways: the sharing economy, collaborative consumption, and open innovation, amongst others.
 These are all derivatives of crowdsourcing.”

 “A paradox of pull marketing is that an initial push is required.
 In order to get your value proposition out there, you need to make sure the right people know about it.
 This can be done by identifying and incentivizing market makers.
 Market makers are people or institutions who already have access to the starving crowd.”